OLDENMcKinley ParkTIMES

 IN NEWS ARCHIVES

 Alaska Railroad railfans always have been an enthusiast bunch and to help quench their thirst, an archive of news articles were added to John's Alaska Railroad web site recently.
 Readers will find such lively entries as the delivery of the new 1500 horsepower locomotives in "Headed for Alaska" or the devastating and horrific inferno story, "Fire Razes Historic Hotel at Curry" or gaining insights into daily operations and yard safety in "Rotating Beacons for Locomotives".
 Check out management's "Free Train Ride for Berry Pickers" policy or the heart warming tale "Stork Pays a Second Visit".
 For thrills and spills, read "Engine Removed from Wreck", "Railroad Cars Lie Scattered on the Track", We Were Saved By Accident, Fiery Train-truck Collision, A Washed Out Roadbed Blamed for Wreck and "Train Spills Jet Fuel.
 Watch millions of dollars being spent at the speed of a photon in "Tunnel Ready to Go" and "New Locomotives Put Railroad on Fast Track".
 Read about corruption and swindling in the 1911 document Alaska Central --- Alaska Northern Railway or the 1912 article about Canal Builder on the Alaskan Railroad or check out a 1919 construction report, entitled "Work of Building Snowshed at Mile 75 is Rapidly Progressing."
 Miss Christine M. Ayars wrote and photographed "Side Trip to Chickaloon Coal Mine."
 Also check out Pullman Car Service Planned For Alaska, Important Alaska Railroad chugs toward end of line, Restored Cars Make First Run and No one hurt as 7 ARR cars derail.
-Read about new sparks of health in Alaska Railroad Puts Itself Solidly Back in Business, New Alaska Terminals Facilities at Seward Slated for Fall Completion, Alaska starts riding its own rails, Old Healy catches the last train (1, 2), Personnel management problems cited by group, Saturday is the day when the state takes over, Train to carry only invited guests for switch, Trains head to Nenana for big ceremony, Uncle Sam hands railroad to Alaska, Its Ours Now, Major Events in Life Of the Alaska Railroad, State Assumes Control Of Alaska Railroad, Anchorage, Alaska Co-op Given G&T Loan by REA,Alaska Railroad Fire Department, an article from the Saturday Evening Post, the Healy Roundhouse fire and Healy Prominent in Running of Alaska Railroad.
+Read about new sparks of health in Alaska Railroad Puts Itself Solidly Back in Business, New Alaska Terminals Facilities at Seward Slated for Fall Completion, Alaska starts riding its own rails, Old Healy catches the last train (1, 2), Personnel management problems cited by group, Saturday is the day when the state takes over, Train to carry only invited guests for switch, Trains head to Nenana for big ceremony, Uncle Sam hands railroad to Alaska, Its Ours Now, Major Events in Life Of the Alaska Railroad, State Assumes Control Of Alaska Railroad, Anchorage, Alaska Co-op Given G&T Loan by REA,Alaska Railroad Fire Department, an article from the Saturday Evening Post, the Healy Roundhouse fire, Healy Prominent in Running of Alaska Railroad. and All Trains Are Stopped By Lack of Funds.

 JPC